BlackJackTone/agdlsadfjl/readme.md

 Thank you for the careful examination.
 We will correct that to "uniform".

-M2: The Wording of "..X speedup in throughput"
+M2: The wording of "..X speedup in throughput"

 The ratio of the throughput of our method over that of the baseline.